 |Posted by Sherlock Pwahrow on October 10, 2018 at 4:00 PM|

 O what a blessing that Mr. Schulz is not alive to see the moral turpitudes that his beloved namesake airport is sheltering!
 Right from the beginning of the liberally greased approval process, apparently zero if any real vetting of the applicants occurred.
-Witness the County Of Sonoma Agenda Item Summary Report Department: Transportation & Public Works – Airport item:
+Worse it was all accomplished in secret without even bothering to file any information about the financial impact of this multimillion dollar changing of business ownership and then the subsequent shuffling of the ownership resposibility between faceless firms like some shell game.
+Instead the document lamely claims that there is no financial impact whatsoever.
+Worse still this raises no red flags amongst the august members of the County Of Sonoma Department Of Transportation & Public Works!

 Sonoma Jet Center is located at 6000 and 6030 Flightline Drive

 Prior Board Action: 12/11/07: Approved First Amendment to Lease; 07/13/04: Approved Lease to Sonoma Jet Center; 12/09/03: Closed Session Alternatives – Results of Non-Approval: a) No alternatives to consideration of a request for consent to assignment are applicable.
 SJC desires to assign its leasehold interest at the Airport, and has complied with its lease obligations for so doing.
 SRA, via Redwood Hangar, LLC and New Sonoma FBO, Inc., is financially and otherwise capable of successfully operating an FBO at the Airport; b) The inadvertent misalignment of taxilane and lease line would remain uncorrected.

 Rubber-stamped all of the way through the approval process, how many free luxury cars did that cost them?